-2.5 Stability Problem in MHD
+2.5 Stability of Conducting Flow in a Magnetic Field

 The problem of the flow of liquid metal jets in magnetic field arises in certain applications of magnetohydrodynamics.
-The stability of the flow of a conducting film in the presence of two components of the magnetic field (in the direction of the flow and normal to the surface) was investigated in (B.A.
-Kolovadin, 1965) in the approximation of small Reynolds numbers: the stability of the flow depends significantly on the mutual orientation and ratio of these components.
-The ratio of transverse magnetic field to longitudinal magnetic field changes due to the inclination between jet axis and magnet axis.
-It affects the stability of conducting liquid jets depending on the angle.
-Theses instabilities can change the jet shape into a significantly less efficient target for pion production.
+The stability of the flow of a conducting film in the presence of two components of the magnetic field (in the direction of the flow and normal to the surface) was investigated by B.A.
+Kolovadin (1965) using the approximation of small Reynolds numbers: The ratio of transverse magnetic field to longitudinal magnetic field changes due to the finite inclination of jet axis to the magnetic field axis.
+The magnitude of the inclination angle affects the stability of the liquid jets.